basting/MOOCTextEditor/README.md

 ## Data structures: Measuring and Optimizing Performance

-My solutions

-Starter Code and GUI Application for Course 2 in the Java Programming: Object Oriented Design of
+My solutions for the assignments in the course *Java Programming: Object Oriented Design of Data Structures Specialization*:
-Data Structures Specialization:

 https://www.coursera.org/learn/data-structures-optimizing-performance